mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/upgrading-v4-to-v5.md

 Using `em.assign()` should be preferred to get around this.

 Deep assigning of child entities now works by default based on the presence of PKs in the payload.
-This behaviour can be disable via updateByPrimaryKey: false in the assign options.
+This behaviour can be disabled via updateByPrimaryKey: false in the assign options.

 `mergeObjects` option is now enabled by default.